g0v/react-zh-stroker/README.md

 ```
 # all of the sources
 src/
-  stylus/
+  app/
+    *.ls
     *.styl
-  ls/
-    *.ls
-  *.jade
+  index.ls
+  index.jade

 # all of the files which are created and watched by gulp
-# you can host them with gh-pages
+# so you can host them with gh-pages
-dest/
+dist/
   **/*.css
   **/*.js
-  main.js
-build.js
-*.html    # from src/index.jade
+  index.js
+bundle.js
+index.html
 ```